mendix/docs/content/en/docs/appstore/modules/genai/_genai-commons.md

 #### 4.3.2 Handle response (postprocessing helpers)

-#### 4.3.2.1 Get Assistant Response
+#### 4.3.2.1 Get Model Response Text
-This microflow can be used to get the assistant response text from the responsse structure returned from the main operation.
+This microflow can be used to get the model response text from the responsse structure returned from the main operation.

 **Input parameters**